 Christy Moore, Manager of Community Health Improvement for Northeast Georgia Health System, earned a Bachelor’s degree in Journalism from the University of Georgia and a Master’s degree in Business Administration with concentration in healthcare management from Brenau University.
 Moore’s role involves oversight of regional community health needs assessments, community benefit reporting for hospital affiliates and facilitation of strategic community partnerships to positively impact the health.
 A Gainesville native, she is a member and Past President of the Rotary Club of South Hall County, a sustainer in the Junior League of Gainesville-Hall County, and serves on the Board of Directors for Good News Clinics and Hall County Family Connection Network.
 She is a graduate of Leadership GHA (Georgia Hospital Association), Leadership Hall County, and recently received a Silver Shovel Award from the Greater Hall Chamber of Commerce.

 Phillippa Lewis Moss is director of the Gainesville-Hall Community Service Center.
 As director of the Community Service Center, Moss is responsible for the Senior Center, Meals on Wheels, Hall Area Transit Bus Services and the Center for Family Prosperity where financial emergency assistance and tax assistance is made available.

 She received a B.A. in political science from the University of California- Irvine, a Masters of Public Administration from the University of Southern California and a Masters in Conflict Management from Kennesaw State University.
 She currently serves on the boards of the Salvation Army, Vision 2030, Hall County Family Connections Network, the Medical Center Advisory Board and Health Partners, and is a member of Kiwanis.

 A resident of Jackson County for more than 30 years, Harbin is a member, and Past President, of the Rotary Club of Jefferson and an active member of the Jackson County Area Chamber of Commerce.
-He has also served as a member of the Jefferson Downtown Development Authority, a member of the Boys & Girls Clubs of Jackson County Board of Directors, and a member of the Jefferson Area Business Association.
-He is also an active member of the Independent Insurance Agents of Georgia and a Past President of the Athens Chapter of the National Association of Insurance and Financial Advisors.
+He has also served as a member of the Downtown Development Authority of Jefferson, the Boys & Girls Clubs of Jackson County Board of Directors, and the Jefferson Area Business Association.
+Professionally, he is a member of the Independent Insurance Agents of Georgia and a Past President of the Athens Chapter of the National Association of Insurance and Financial Advisors.